Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/EntryApi.md

 <a name="entrybyrequest"></a>
 # **EntryByRequest**
 > AnchoredEntryResponse EntryByRequest (string context, string chainId, Entry entry, DateTime? currentAnchorTime = null)

 Get an existing entry in the provided chain

+Get an existing entry in the provided chain